paralus/helm-charts/docs/DEVELOPMENT.md

 ```

 *When running locally use `paralus.local` as your host.
 This is what
-will be set by default for the value of `domain.host` in your
+will be set by default for the value of `fqdn.domain` in your
 [`values.yaml`](https://github.com/paralus/helm-charts/blob/main/charts/ztka/values.yaml)
 file.
 If you want to change, make sure you update the host in all the places where we mention `paralus.local`.*